 #1 – When you test the form to see if it’s working perfectly, it fails.
 I didn’t get any email from the test queries.
 This effectively means when a visitor submits a query on my website using the form, he will get an automated reply from me, but I won’t know about it at all.
 Because I do not get any email from the recipient.

 Ninja Forms Sucks!

 #2 – Ninja Forms doesn’t allow me to customize or stylize the form, which sucks big time.
 When I am using a WP framework as super-hyped as Genesis, I cannot afford to use a form which looks rather bland on my website.
-Heck, it will not even entice the visitors to submit their queries when they are sitting on fence.
+Heck, it will not even entice the visitors to submit their queries when they are sitting on a fence.

 So basically, you just threw at me a so-called solution without understanding my queries or verifying your solution for an answer.